pkusys/ElasticFlow/ElasticFlow/README.md

 make
 ```

 Currently, the ElasticFlow prototype only supports reading submitted jobs from job trace files.
 We provide a 5-job trace in `../traces_for_ElasticFlow/resnet_cifar_trace.csv`.
 All of the jobs train the ResNet50 model with CIFAR10 dataset.
+Please prepare the CIFAR10 dataset in `<repo>/ElasticFlow/elastic-training-executor/`

 ### Steps